A constitutive framework for distortional-mode-dependent failure in soft materials: Tension-compression asymmetry and beyond: Results and Discussion

 Across all concentrations, the compressive failure energies exceed their tensile counterparts by nearly an order of magnitude, confirming the strong TCA intrinsic to the agarose network microstructure \cite{drozdov2020tension}.
-The fitted residual errors remain below 10\% for all datasets, demonstrating stable and accurate calibration of the proposed asymmetric-failure formulation.
+The fitted residual errors remain below 10\% for all datasets, demonstrating stable and accurate calibration of the proposed asymmetric failure formulation.

+Beyond the concentration-dependent trends in failure energy and softening sharpness, the experimental data further indicate that tension--compression asymmetry is evident in the small-strain regime.
+To clarify where agarose hydrogels lie within the broader spectrum of asymmetric soft-material responses, a Mooney-type asymmetry analysis is provided in Supplementary Section~S.2 and Fig.~S.2, following Reddipaga and Kannan~\cite{reddipaga2026construction}.
+This analysis shows that, within the small-deformation regime, agarose hydrogels do not exhibit the compression-stiffening behavior commonly reported for soft biological tissues such as brain~\cite{budday2020fifty} and liver~\cite{gao2010constitutive}.
+Instead, the 1\%~w/v gel shows pronounced tension-stiffening, whereas the 2\% and 3\%~w/v gels exhibit relatively mild tension-stiffening.
+In contrast, synthetic elastomers such as silicone rubber and soft polyurethane (S-PU)~\cite{falope2025experiments} exhibit nearly tension--compression symmetric behavior.

+This observation provides useful context for the role of the Lode angle-dependent function \(\mathcal{G}(K_3)\) in the chosen intact potential.
+The function \(\mathcal{G}(K_3)\) was originally introduced to capture the elastic compression-stiffening behavior of human brain tissue \cite{prasad2020analysis}.
+Nevertheless, the intact response of agarose hydrogels is expected to transition toward compression-stiffening at larger finite deformations under compression.
+Consequently, the chosen function \(\mathcal{G}(K_3)\) provides the flexibility needed to represent this emergent behavior.
+Moreover, unlike the experimentally inferred tangents in the limit of infinitesimal strain, which differ between tension and compression, the Prasad--Kannan model approximates the small-strain response using a single modulus value.

-Taken together, these results highlight a central advantage of the proposed asymmetric-failure framework: each model parameter carries clear physical meaning and maps directly onto measurable aspects of macroscopic and microscopic behavior.
+Taken together, these results highlight a central advantage of the proposed asymmetric failure framework: each model parameter carries clear physical meaning and maps directly onto measurable aspects of macroscopic and microscopic behavior.
 The elastic parameters $\mu$ and $a$ govern the initial stiffness and nonlinear strain-stiffening response, reflecting polymer network connectivity and chain extensibility. $b_0$ and $b_1$ govern TCA in elastic response.
 The failure parameters $\Phi^{\pm}$ and $m^{\pm}$ link directly to the limiting strain-energy capacity and the abruptness of post-peak softening, providing quantitative access to experimentally derived failure energies ($\psi_f^{\pm}$).
 In this way, the model yields not only accurate macroscopic predictions but also mechanistic insight into microstructural features such as polymer density, cross-link distribution, and mode-dependent failure pathways.

 For the agarose hydrogels examined here, these physical interpretations manifest clearly: increasing concentration systematically elevates $\mu$ and $a$, consistent with a stiffer, more tightly connected polymer network with reduced chain extensibility \cite{dusek2014constrained, jayawardena2023evaluation, ghebremedhin2021physics}; simultaneously, the growth of $\Phi^{\pm}$ and $\psi_f^{\pm}$ reflects enhanced toughness and greater energy dissipation prior to rupture \cite{bertula2019strain, normand2000new, barrangou2006textural}.
 A detailed quantitative assessment of these concentration-dependent trends and parameter interrelations is presented in Section \ref{subsec:powerlaw_validation}, using power-law scaling relationships.